-Now, if Tyndale grant, as he needs must, that notwithstanding the repentance and the remission both-and Christ's satisfaction also for the eternality of the pain, and full restitution to God's favor-yet there remaineth a temporal pain, or by good, holy works, other satisfaction for the same: then is it not against all Scripture (as Tyndale saith it is), nor against any part thereof, neither, that men shall with penance-doing endeavor themselves to satisfy for that pain... since it is not God's ordinary pleasure that his Passion shall serve every man for the satisfaction of that pain, because it accordeth not with his ordinary justice... lest, the fear of all pain utterly taken away, men were likely to make little force how boldly they fall to sin.

-And then if it be well done that a man for his sin willingly

-And then if it be well done that a man for his sin willingly punish himself, why may he not meekly submit his will to the counsel of his confessor and take penance at his hand?

-And if I have hurt my neighbor, I am bound to shrive myself unto him, and make him amends if I have wherewith; or if not, then to ask him forgiveness... and he is bound to forgive me.
-As for their "penance," the Scripture knoweth not of.
+Now, if Tyndale grant, as he needs must, that notwithstanding the repentance and the remission both-and Christ's satisfaction also for the eternality of the pain, and full restitution to God's favor-yet there remaineth a temporal pain, or by 5 good, holy works, other satisfaction for the same: then is it not against all Scripture (as Tyndale saith it is), nor against any part thereof, neither, that men shall with penance-doing endeavor themselves to satisfy for that pain since it is not God's ordinary pleasure that his Passion shall serve every man for the satisfaction of that 10 pain, because it accordeth not with his ordinary justice lest, the fear of all pain utterly taken away, men were likely to make little force how boldly they fall to sin.And then if it be well done that a man for his sin willingly punish himself, why may he not meekly submit his will to the counsel of his confessor and take penance at his hand?
+15 Tyndale And if I have hurt my neighbor, I am bound to shrive myself unto him , and make him amends if I have wherewith; or if not, 20 then to ask him forgiveness and he is bound to forgive me.
+As for their "penance," the Scripture knoweth not of. then to ask him forgiveness and he is bound to forgive me.
+As 25